Excess supply: Market spillovers

 Excess supply in one market can affect supply or demand in another market.
 For example, when there is excess supply in the labor market—that is, unemployment—consumer-laborers will be constrained in their disposable income and hence will demand a smaller quantity of goods at any given price.
 This diminished goods demand resulting from a constraint in another market is known as the effective demand for goods.

 Causes

-The main case is probably that suppliers cannot perfectly predict the market (unpredictable events, which leads to changes of supply or demand).
+The most probable cause of excess supply is that the suppliers cannot perfectly predict the market (unpredictable events, which leads to changes of supply or demand).
 Even perfect screening of market is not possible.

-Another problem which lead to excess supply is that suppliers are not able to quickly adapt to new situations.
+Another situation which lead to excess supply is nominal rigidity, which is when suppliers are not able to quickly adapt to new situations.
 Suppliers have large stocks of goods and they cannot sell it with old price all.
 They cannot usually immediately change volume of production, especially if production process is really long.

 Here are some examples of why demand may decline and thus excess supply is created: